ashwanijha04/AmazonSDE/README.md

 # AmazonSDE
-Prroblems and Solutions from Amazon SDE test series on Github
+Prroblems and Solutions from Amazon SDE.